 Modern customers expect department stores to recognise them across multiple channels and locations – and they expect the same highly personalised customer journey in-store that they would receive online.

 To foster real-time relationships, department stores need to manage and integrate data from numerous sources and blend physical and digital experiences together.
+Many leading department store retailers, such as Brown Thomas and Selfridges, are using virtual queuing software and appointment booking software to create more powerful and engaging customer journeys in-store.

 Younger generations of consumers expect store associates to be experts in their field, and are eager to capitalise on in-store advice.
 Department stores have an advantage in their existing reputations as knowledge hubs – they need to play to that strength by upskilling store associates and investing in their product knowledge and quality of service.